patrickfrey/mewa/doc/glossary.md

 A state transition occurring after the last item of a production has been parsed, replacing the right side of the production with the left side on the parser stack.

 ## Scope
-Pair of integer numbers that address a subtree of the AST.
+Pair of integer numbers that address a subtree of the _AST_.
 The first number defines the start of the scope and the second number defines one number after the last step that belongs to the scope.
 The scope defines the validity of a definition in the language defined.
 A definition is valid if the scope includes the scope-step of the instruction that queries the definition.

 ### Example
 1. Item 'ABC' defined in scope [1,123]